How to Become a Public Health Nurse

 - 75 hours of continuing education hours

 - Five semester credits or 6 quarter credits of academic courses in your certification specialty

 - One or more presentations totaling five clock hours in your certification specialty

 - $350 renewal fee

-Part Five What is the Career Outlook for a Public Health Nurse?
+What is the Career Outlook for Public Health Nursing?

 Currently, there is no exact career outlook data for public health nurses.
-According to the BLS, in 2018 there were 3,059,800 Registered Nurses in the United States.
-By 2028, there will be a need for an additional 371,500 nurses, which is an expected growth of 12%.
-With the aging population, this number is expected to be even higher.
+According to the BLS, in 2022, there were 3,172,500 RNs in the United States.
+By 2032, there will be a need for an additional 177,400 nurses, which is a projected growth of 6%.

-There is an increasing need for nurses throughout the United States and this number will only continue to rise.
+The aging population and nursing shortage are creating an increasing need for nurses throughout the United States, and this number will only continue to rise.

 A detailed look at Continuing Nurse Education hours can be found here.

-To find out more information about Public Health nursing check out theses websites:
+To find out more information about Public Health nursing, check out these websites: